so japan

 ainokura, gokayama

-Gassho-zukuri style
+Gassho-Zukuri style

 For pretty villages the world over, once World Heritage status has been conferred upon them the floodgates are open.
 Folks will head over to bask in the ambience from dawn to dusk.
 Busloads probably!
 For Ainokura in the Gokayama region of Toyama Prefecture, this must be some burden as the village comprises just twenty houses.
 There is a village hall, public toilet, a cemetery, a shrine, a post office and plenty of evidence that this is just a normal community - apart from the signs that say, ‘Visitors are allowed only between 08.00-17.00.’
 A bit of peace and quiet is not a lot to ask for!